Watch your food costs

 Dealing with money can sometimes be difficult, complicated and tricky.
 Whether it’s because of its unfortunate similarity to math or because saving doesn’t excite our brains as much as spending, the truth is that money is one of those necessities of life that we just can’t avoid dealing with.
 The good news is that handling money well isn’t rocket science; the habits that allow us to be successful aren’t complicated they just need to be applied consistently.

 One book that reminded me of this recently is Gail Vaz-Oxlade’s latest book “Money Rules”.
-Jim wrote a post earlier this year about his favourite money rules and so I thought that, over the next few weeks, I’d share some that resonated with me.
+Jim wrote a post earlier this year about his favorite money rules and so I thought that, over the next few weeks, I’d share some that resonated with me.

 I love this rule because I’m always looking for simple ways to cut spending in order to free up money that can be put to work to achieve savings goals.
 Food is definitely a necessity but a lot of the money we spend on food isn’t necessary.
-Simple strategies that help us fine tune our spending can make a surprisingly large dent in our weekly food bill:
+Simple strategies that help us fine-tune our spending can make a surprisingly large dent in our weekly food bill:

 Shopping with a list (and sticking to that list!) is a great way to keep your food costs in line.
 If you can plan meals ahead of time it makes it easier to create a list of all the groceries you need for the week and buy them all at once.
 By reducing the number of trips you need to make to the grocery store you’re also reducing the number of times you’re likely to be tempted into adding one of the weekly specials (conveniently located at the entrance of the store) to your cart.
 If you have a hard time sticking to your list, try going to the grocery store with only enough cash to pay for everything you need and leave your debit/credit cards at home.
 Not only will you not overspend but you’ll start paying closer attention to the store prices and be better able to recognize a bargain when you see one.
 Taking the time to go through the store flyers and check the special offers can also save you a lot; try to buy the items you use often when they’re on sale and take advantage of the fact that many grocery stores will price match other stores’ offers so you can get the sale price without making an extra trip to a different store.